Terasology/TutorialWorldGeneration/docs/topics/noise-overview.md

 **Wavelength** - the distance between two consecutive crests or troughs of a wave

 **Octave** - number of noise functions added together to form one function.
 This is used in `BrownianNoise`.
 Usually, each octave apart has double the frequency.

+It's important to note that because `BrownianNoise` with more than one octave adds multiple layers of the underlying noise function together, its value isn't always in between -1 and 1.